makinacorpus/Leaflet.PolylineHandles/README.md

 * **attach** (marker, layer) : fired when a grab is attached to a line.
 * **detach** (marker) : fired when a grab is detached from a line.

-Additionally, events dedicated to grab markers:
+Additionally, events dedicated to line hovering:

 * **grab:on** (latlng, layer) : fired when mouse is close to the line.
 * **grab:move** (latlng, layer) : fired when mouse is moved.